-- · insurance companies, banks, and other financial institutions; - tax-exempt organizations (including private foundations) and tax-qualified retirement plans; - · foreign governments and international organizations; - · broker-dealers and traders in securities; - · U.S. expatriates and certain former citizens or long-term residents of the United States; - persons required for U.S. federal income tax purposes to conform the timing of income accruals to their financial statements under Section 451(b) of the Code; - persons that own, or are deemed to own, more than five percent of our capital stock; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - persons who acquire our Class A common stock through the exercise of an option or otherwise as compensation; - persons that hold our Class A common stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security," or integrated investment or other risk reduction strategy; - persons who do not hold our Class A common stock as a capital asset within the meaning of Section 1221 of the Code (generally, for investment purposes); and - partnerships and other pass-through entities, and investors in such pass-through entities (regardless of their places of organization or formation).
+- insurance companies, banks, and other financial institutions; - tax-exempt organizations (including private foundations) and tax-qualified retirement plans; - · foreign governments and international organizations; - · broker-dealers and traders in securities; - U.S. expatriates and certain former citizens or long-term residents of the United States; - persons required for U.S. federal income tax purposes to conform the timing of income accruals to their financial statements under Section 451(b) of the Code; - persons that own, or are deemed to own, more than five percent of our capital stock; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax: - · persons who acquire our Class A common stock through the exercise of an option or otherwise as compensation; - persons that hold our Class A common stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security," or integrated investment or other risk reduction strategy; - per on who do not hold our Cla A common tock a a capital a et within the meaning of Section 1221 of the Code (generally, for investment purposes); and - partnerships and other pass-through entities, and investors in such pass-through entities (regardless of their places of organization or formation).